Table of contents

 Putting it all together

 Taken together, a day in the life of a truck driver can be challenging.
 Truck drivers typically have a long workday that starts early and ends late.
 In the middle, they are on the road most of the time, up to a maximum of 11 hours a day.
 Their workday consists of tight schedules that must be met, with an ever-present risk of delay due to a variety of events.
 Throughout their day, truck drivers must maintain a constant state of awareness.
-Due to the fact that most truck drivers are paid for the time, they are actually driving, there is a constant pressure to get back on the road when you do take a break.
+Due to the fact that most truck drivers are paid for the time, they are actually driving, there is constant pressure to get back on the road when you do take a break.

 However, this relatively small amount of human interaction can be challenging for many truck drivers.
 The largely solitary nature of truck driving jobs is one of the reasons that the trucking industry as a whole is struggling to bring in new CDL drivers for trucking.
 A second reason for this is long hours and limited home time.
 Professional drivers spend days or even weeks away from home at a time, which results in challenges for young drivers that are raising a family.

 On top of this, many carriers are addressing some of the most difficult aspects of the job in order to make it more palatable for drivers.
 This includes better routing to keep drivers closer to home and more flexible delivery and pickup windows.
 There are pros and cons to every profession, and driving trucks is no exception.
-Still, understanding the day in the life of a trucker informs both those aspiring to be truck drivers, as well as all of the rest of us that rely on their hard work every day.
+Still, understanding a day in the life of a trucker informs both those aspiring to be truck drivers, as well as all of the rest of us that rely on their hard work every day.